Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 These are only very general guidelines for minimum thickness.
 The ideal plate thickness depends on the as-welded strength of the alloy chosen, the type of boat it is used on, the location of the plate, and very much depends on the spacing of the internal framing.

-If it is desired to increase plate thickness in each region in order to make use of a wider frame or longitudinal stiffener spacing, that election can be made and the ABS calcs will reflect the added strength imparted due to the greater plate thickness.
+If it is desired to make use of a wider frame or longitudinal stiffener spacing by using plate of greater thickness, the ABS calcs will reflect the added strength imparted due to the greater plate thickness.

 TYPICAL FRAMING